webiny/docs.webiny.com/docs/webiny-apps/security/development/plugin-reference/app.md

 #### Summary

-Security roles consist of security scopes, which can be selected via the multi-select autocomplete in the Roles form:
+Security roles consist of security scopes, which can be selected via the multi-select autocomplete in the Roles form (located at the `/admin/roles` path in the Admin app):

 ![Scopes Multi Autocomplete](/img/webiny-apps/security/development/plugins-reference/app/scopes-autocomplete.png)